Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Introduction

-First, we develop new CUTs for time-to-event outcomes in the presence of competing risks.
+While CUTs for survival outcomes in the absence of competing risks have a long history, we develop new CUTs for outcomes in the presence of competing risks.
 Competing risks are said to be present in time-to-event studies if it is possible for subjects to experience one of multiple mutually exclusive events.
 For example, interest may center on a drug's effect on death from prostate cancer, in which case death from other causes is a competing risk.
 In such settings, it is necessary to carefully account for competing risks when defining and estimating causal contrasts of scientific interest\citep{young2020causal}.
-We show that estimators of heterogeneous effects appropriate for the competing risks setting (i.e. separable direct and indirect effects \citep{stensrud2021generalized,stensrud2022conditional} and cause specific effects) obtained from plugging our CUTs into continuous HTE learners are consistent, greatly expanding the supply of available methods for estimating heterogeneous effects in the competing risk setting.
-Further, we derive finite sample nonparametric oracle bounds for HTE learners applied to CUT outcomes for both the competing risks and no competing risks settings.
+We show that estimators of heterogeneous effects appropriate for the competing risks setting (i.e. separable direct and indirect effects \citep{stensrud2021generalized,stensrud2022conditional} and cause specific effects) obtained from plugging our CUTs into continuous HTE learners are consistent, greatly expanding the supply of available methods.